Kenneth Rush: Early life

 Kenneth Rush was born David Kenneth Rush in Walla Walla, Washington, where his parents, from an old Tennessee family, had journeyed during a yearlong tour of the western United States.
-His father was a farmer in Greenville, Tennessee and his mother a teacher.
+His father was a farmer in Greenville, Tennessee, and his mother a teacher.
 His father died when he was two years old.

 After attending secondary schools in Greenville, Rush worked his way through the University of Tennessee by waiting on tables.
 He majored in history and was elected into the Phi Beta Kappa.
 In 1932, he enrolled in Yale Law School, where he edited the law journal and earned an LL.B. degree.

 Career

 Early career

-From 1936-1937, Rush joined the Duke University faculty as an assistant professor and taught law.
+From 1936 to 1937, Rush joined the Duke University faculty as an assistant professor and taught law.
 It was here that he met to-be-President Richard Nixon who was a student at the university.
 It was the beginning of their enduring friendship.
 In 1937, Rush accepted an offer to join the Union Carbide and Carbon Corporation with the prospect of an executive position.
 He became a vice president in 1939 and was named president in 1966.

 Political career

 Rush resigned from all private positions in 1969 to become United States Ambassador to West Germany.
-Rush was credited for playing a major role in the successful conclusion of the Four Power Agreement on Berlin between the United States, Britain, Soviet Union, and France after 17 months of negotiations.
-The agreement ended more than two decades of East-West tensions over the divided former capital of Germany; it improved ties between Washington and Moscow, reaffirmed the Western Allies' rights in the city and paved the way for the development of peaceful relations between East and West Germany.
+Rush was credited for playing a major role in rushing the successful conclusion of the Four Power Agreement on Berlin between the United States, Britain, Soviet Union, and France after 17 months of negotiations.
+The agreement ended more than two decades of east–west tensions over the divided former capital of Germany; it improved ties between Washington and Moscow, reaffirmed the Western Allies' rights in the city and paved the way for the development of peaceful relations between East and West Germany.

 President Richard Nixon appointed Rush as Deputy Secretary of Defense for 1972 under Melvin Laird, then named him Deputy Secretary of State from February 1973 to May 1974, including a period from September 3 to September 22 when Rush served as interim Secretary of State between the terms of William P. Rogers and Henry Kissinger.
 On May 25, 1974, he was appointed counselor to the president for economic policy.
 From 1974 to his retirement on March 15, 1977, he served as Ambassador to France.

 Death

-Rush died at his home in Delray Beach, Florida on December 11, 1994 at the age of 84.
+Rush died at his home in Delray Beach, Florida, on December 11, 1994, at the age of 84.
 According to one of his sons, he was under treatment for heart and blood ailments.